Salingo/PGDNN/README.md

-## PGDNN: Predictive and Generative Neural Networks for Object Functionality
+## Predictive and Generative Neural Networks for Object Functionality

 ### Introduction